sarahelizgray/lets_script/README.md

 ./run.sh
 ```

-# Take Aways by Script:
+# Take Aways by Script
 ## vpn_expire_list_v1
 * simple solution to the problem, but repetitive, no unit tests, not so configurable